 [D]ivestiture proposals in which the buyer intends to rely on the respondent to finance the divestiture, or where the proposal includes performance payments by the buyer have been rejected.
 Financial arrangements that rely on performance-based payments are always troubling to the extent they may skew either parties’ incentives to compete vigorously.

+Similarly, the DOJ identified ‘[o]ngoing entanglements’ as a ‘characteristic of proposed remedies that increase the risk’ that the ‘remedy will not effectively preserve competition’.
 Nonetheless, the antitrust agencies recognise that some degree of continuing relationship may be required post-divestiture to help ensure the competitive viability of the divestee.
-For example, short-term transition services agreements can be required as part of the divestiture package whereby the merged company provides supply contracts, IT support, human resources assistance, maintenance and repair commitments, etc. In fact, DOJ consent decrees often require that transition services be provided at the divestiture buyer’s option and provide that those transition services agreements can be extended subject to DOJ’s discretion.
+For example, short-term transition services agreements can be required as part of the divestiture package whereby the merged company provides supply contracts, IT support, human resources assistance, maintenance and repair commitments, etc. In fact, DOJ consent decrees often require that transition services be provided at the divestiture buyer’s option and provide that those transition services agreements can be extended subject to the DOJ’s discretion.

-The exact nature of any transition services agreement depends on the specific needs of the divestiture buyer in regards to competing with the divestiture package.
-For instance, the DOJ Remedies Guide notes that a short-term supply agreement may be appropriate ‘if the purchaser is unable to manufacture the product for a limited transitional period (perhaps as plants are reconfigured or product mixes are altered) . . .’
+The exact nature of any transition services agreement depends on the specific needs of the divestiture buyer in regard to competing with the divestiture package.
+For instance, the DOJ Remedies Guide notes that a short-term supply agreement may be appropriate ‘if the purchaser is unable to manufacture the product for a limited transitional period (perhaps as plants are reconfigured or product mixes are altered) . . . ’.

 The duration of such agreements is often closely examined by the antitrust agencies.
 The agencies may be concerned that agreements that are too short will not provide the divestiture buyer with enough time to become viable, but that agreements that are too long could reduce the divestiture buyer’s incentive to compete against the merged parties.